udaysonyus/mars-visit-application/README.md

 Run project locally : npm start

          ##OR##
-Download the repository (Download Raw File) from github and extract the files.
+Download the repository (Download Zip File) from github and extract the files.

 Open VScode and navigate to the project directory (navigate to mars-visit-application)